izmalk/typeql/README.md

 - **Fully variablizable**.
 Any concept in TypeQL has a type, and so any concept in TypeQL can be variablized in a query – even types!
 This enables TypeQL to express powerful [parametric](https://typedb.com/features#polymorphic-queries) database operations.
 - **Built for consistency**.
 TypeQL patterns are underpinned by a powerful type system that ensure safety and consistency of database applications.

-For a quick overview of the range of statements that are available in TypeQL check out [TypeQL in 20 queries](https://typedb.com/docs/).
+For a quick overview of the range of statements that are available in TypeQL check out the [TypeQL Docs](https://typedb.com/docs/).

 ## A polymorphic query language